synthetic-politics/data-pipeline/README.md

 HOW TO USE:
 good quesiton

+coding i am still ehhhh - i think as many tags as possible would be good - i.e. deepfakes, pure-ai, etc.

 Note: Videos are too large to be stored within the repo, hence this is images only